 The Orion Multi-Purpose Crew Vehicle is NASA's planned spacecraft to take astronauts into space beyond Earth orbit.
-The agency launched the first test flight of the spacecraft in December 2014, with crewed missions possibly following in the early 2020s.
+The agency launched the first test flight of the spacecraft in December 2014.
+A second flight will happen on the first uncrewed test of the Space Launch System rocket, with crewed missions scheduled to follow in the 2020s.

-Orion will fly in tandem with NASA's planned Space Launch System, a next-generation booster designed to bring astronauts out of low-Earth orbit again.
+When it carries crews, Orion will fly in tandem with NASA's planned Space Launch System, a next-generation booster designed to bring astronauts out of low-Earth orbit again.
 Orion's first test flight, however, used a United Launch Alliance Delta 4 Heavy rocket.

 The service module, built by the European Space Agency, contains solar panels for electricity, oxygen for breathing and rocket engines to propel the spacecraft.
 Orion also includes a spacecraft adapter (which shields the service module during launch) and an instrument unit that includes the guidance and control system for the booster.
 [Infographic: Orion Explained: NASA's Multi-Purpose Crew Vehicle]

 Orion's first uncrewed test flight, known as Exploration Flight Test-1, or EFT-1, launched on Dec.
 5, 2014.
 This test flight marked the first time a spacecraft built for humans has flown outside low-Earth orbit in more than 40 years — since the last mission of the Apollo program in 1972.